alenia/gogaruco_proposal_2012/README.md

 and hit localhost:4333 to view the slides.

-Unfortunately, due to the fact that I'm keeping all of my js and css in my fork of deck.rb, you'll have to bundle update when I make changes to that fork.

 ## Other things in this repo:

 I have notes in the notes directory (surprise!)
 Mostly these are from